 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where wonesite typically forms.
+Look in metamorphic rocks country, the host setting where wonesite typically forms.
 If you start seeing quartz, feldspar, garnet in float, you are in the right ground.
 Field specimens usually show a platy, foliated habit, so train your eye for that shape before scanning the outcrop.